A female climber on a via ferrata above Lake Garda, Italy

 We didn’t think we could outdo Switerland’s longest via ferrata.
 And then we saw this route, the cheerily named “Feliz Navidad” (Merry Christmas) in Catalonia, Spain.
 We’re guessing they mean “Merry Christmas” in the way you might say this, smiling knowingly and evilly as you hand something to a friend.
 It is graded K6 and that’s as high as they go: 110m of pure insanity.

 We’re not going to tell you anything more about this, because we’d rather not encourage you.
-But if you want to scare yourself witless… skip to 15:29 on the video.
+But if you want to scare yourself witless… check out the video.
+And if you're seeking something a little more entry level, take a look at this adventure in Alicante.

 Inspired?
-Check out our trips which involve via ferratas like climbing Mount Triglav, Trek the Selvaggio Blu Trail in Sardinia or Intro to Rock Climbing and Via Ferrata in Spain.
+Check out our trips which involve via ferratas like Trek the Selvaggio Blu Trail in Sardinia or Intro to Rock Climbing and Via Ferrata in Spain.
 For those who don't like large drops, check out our other adventure holidays.

 Stay safe out there: Our guides are well-researched, short summaries, designed to inspire but not for navigational purposes.
 While we strive for accuracy, we cannot guarantee completeness.
 Outdoor activities come with serious risk, and individuals must take full personal responsibility for their own safety.
 Much Better Adventures, and the authors, disclaim any liability arising directly or indirectly from the use of the information from this article.